xcart/xcart-docs/_pages/kb_en/modules/u.s.p.s.md

 ![pitney.png]({{site.baseurl}}/attachments/ref_whrpZnV3/pitney.png)

-If you decide to use USPS via Pitney Bowes you'll need to register an account with https://www.pbshippingmerchant.pitneybowes.com/accountInfo and then specify the email ypu used during the rigistration in the **'PitneyBowes merchant emailId'** field.
+If you decide to use USPS via Pitney Bowes you'll need to register an account with https://www.pbshippingmerchant.pitneybowes.com/accountInfo and then specify the email you used during the rigistration in the **'PitneyBowes merchant emailId'** field.

 If you already have an account with Pitney Bowes no additional registration is required, just fill in the **'PitneyBowes merchant emailId'** field with the registered email.

+{% note info %}
+Configuring U.S.P.S. via Pitney Bowes allows using integrated shipping labels.
+{% endnote %}

 If you prefer to use plain USPS, choose the USPS option in the drop-down and fill in the fields

 ![usps.png]({{site.baseurl}}/attachments/ref_whrpZnV3/usps.png)

 You simply need to specify your **User ID** provided by USPS as well as **USPS API server URL**.

-Enter the URL provided to you by U.S.P.S. in the notification about your successful registration for the U. S. Postal Service's Web Tools Application Program Interfaces.
+Enter the URL provided to you by U.S.P.S. in the notification about your successful registration for the U.S. Postal Service's Web Tools Application Program Interfaces.
 For example: http://stg-production.shippingapis.com/ShippingApi.dll http://production.shippingapis.com/ShippingAPI.dll

 {% note info %}
 If you experience a problem that USPS worked fine in test mode, but does not work properly in live mode (usually you receive the **API Authorization failure.
-RateV4 is not a valid API name for this protocol** error message), you should [contact USPS](https://www.usps.com/help/contact-us.htm)_ _support staff and ask them to transfer your account to production server._
+RateV4 is not a valid API name for this protocol** error message), you should [contact USPS support staff](https://www.usps.com/help/contact-us.htm) and ask them to transfer your account to production server.
 {% endnote %}

 ## Common options